pouya-eghbali/meteor-autoform-materialize/README.md

 > **Important** This package supports Meteor 1.4, AutoForm 6.0.0 and ES6.
 Older versions of Meteor and AutoForm are no longer supported.

+> **New Feature** Pickatime!
+See usage below and on in action on the [playground](https://github.com/mozfet/meteor-autoform-materialize-playground) usage details below...

 ## This package is part of a suite
 [mozfet:meteor-autoform-materialize](https://github.com/mozfet/meteor-autoform-materialize)
 [mozfet:meteor-autoform-modals-materialize](https://github.com/mozfet/meteor-autoform-modals-materialize)